republique-et-canton-de-geneve/git-sync/README.md

 ## Definitions

-Most LDAP roles are "standard" roles.
-One role can be an "administrator" role.
+Most LDAP groups are "standard" groups.
+One group can be an "administrator" group.
-For example, role "IT-DEV-JAVA" is a standard role, whereas "ADMIN" is the administrator role.
+For example, LDAP group "IT-DEV-JAVA" is a standard group, whereas LDAP group "ADMIN" is the administrator group.
-The administrator role, if any, is supplied as a parameter to the application.
+The administrator group, if any, is supplied as a parameter to the application.

 ~~(in the GitLab server) Most groups are "standard" groups.
 A few groups are "administrator" groups.
 For example, group "IT-DEV-JAVA" is a standard group, whereas groups "IT-ADMIN" and "FINANCE-ADMIN" are administrator